d33tah/tldr/pages/common/nmap.md

 `nmap -sSU {{address_or_addresses}}`

-Some features only activate when Nmap is ran with privileges.
+Some features only activate when Nmap is run with privileges.